ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

       * The 'more' parameter MUST be present and MUST specify the CBOR simple value "false" (0xf4) if SUB_U <= MAX_DIFF_BATCH, or the CBOR simple value "true" (0xf5) otherwise.

-         If 'more' has value "true", the requester can send a follow-up diff query request including the 'cursor' query parameter, with the same value of the 'cursor' parameter specified in this diff query response.
+   If the 'more' parameter in the payload of the received 2.05 (Content) response has value "true", the requester can send a follow-up diff query request including the 'cursor' query parameter, with the same value of the 'cursor' parameter specified in this diff query response.
 This would result in the AS transferring the following subset of series items as diff entries, thus resuming from where interrupted in the previous transfer.

 # Registration at the Authorization Server # {#sec-registration}